"In your light we see light." Psalm 36:9

 helping parents nurture children in excellence and truth for Christ

-Junior primary students are taught in a class with a 25 pupil maximum, and with small break-off groups, or integration into Junior Secondary classes as needed.
+Junior primary students are taught in a class with a 25 pupil maximum, and with small break-off groups as needed.
 For most lessons there are fewer than 20 children in the class.

-Courses are adapted for each student to meet specific needs.
+Learning is adjusted to individual maturity and ability.
 With a multi-grade home class group, children are taught at their level for each subject ~ and at different levels for different subjects if appropriate.

 Our attractive, modern, computer-equipped classrooms ensure children are taught in a supportive environment with ready access to everything needed.
 Children are seated at desks and in chairs matched to their size for ergonomic safety.

 We use our own curriculum, shaped by over 20 years of experience in Christian schooling, and reviewed continuously to ensure it keeps pace with the rapidly changing world in which God has placed these children.
-To ensure we provide modern, world-class courses and meet the best possible standards we use the Cambridge Primary Curriculum as a benchmark and the Cambridge acheivement and progression tests to monitor and report on chidlren's learning, and to ensure they have the foundation needed for secondary schooling.
+To ensure we provide modern, world-class courses and meet the best possible standards we use the Cambridge Primary Curriculum as a benchmark and the Cambridge achievement and progression tests to monitor and report on children's learning.

 Working With Parents